 University Policies

-The Student Handbook is printed annually and maintained electronically.
-The most current version of the following policies, usually the online copy, will supersede previous versions.
+The Student Handbook is published electronically and continuously updated.
+The most current version of the following policies will supersede previous versions, whether electronic or printed.

 The academic dean of each college serves as the president’s designee to hear requests for decisions on these matters from either the faculty member or the student.

 The divisional vice president, or designee, with oversight for the venue in which alcohol is to be served reserves the option to disapprove any request to serve or sell alcoholic beverages at an event if that disapproval is deemed to be in the best interest of the university community.
-The sponsor must obtain the written approval on the Alcoholic Beverage Activity form from the following persons at least 10 working days before the event.
+The sponsor must obtain the written approval on the Alcohol Beverage Activity Form from the required individuals at least 10 working days before the event.

 Subject to applicable policies and statutes, students who have registered and paid fees can use Texas State’s information resources for school-related and personal purposes.
 Personal use must not result in any additional expense to the university or violate restrictions detailed in Section 05 of UPPS 04.01.07.

-The Texas State Annual Security Report section applies to both the San Marcos and Round Rock campuses, and the Fire Safety Report section applies only to the San Marcos Campus as Round Rock does not have on-campus student housing facilities.
+The Texas State Annual Security Report section applies to the San Marcos, Round Rock , and ALERRT campuses, and the Fire Safety Report section applies only to the San Marcos Campus as Round Rock and ALERRT do not have on-campus student housing facilities.

 The Texas State ASFSR is available online.
 You may request a paper copy of the ASFSR by contacting Institutional Compliance and Ethics at Elliot Hall A (201 Talbot Street, San Marcos, TX 78666) or at 512-245-4961.